HOGENT-Databases/DB2-Workshops/workshops/triggers/triggers.md

 ### Deep Dive
 1. Is it also needed to `EXECUTE` the trigger on a `DELETE` or `UPDATE` statement?
-2. What happends if mulitple `Employees` are inserted at the same time?
+2. What happens if multiple `Employees` are inserted at the same time?
 3. Naming conventions for triggers:
     1. Each trigger name should use the syntax  `TR_[TableName]_[ActionName]`.
     2. Each table name and action name should start with a capital letter.